RSCJacksonLab/landscapy/docs/cookbook/statistics/inference-contract.md

 sqrt(B * p * (1 - p)) / (B + 1).
 ```

-Holm correction across pairwise comparisons is the default; the same explicit
+Holm correction across pairwise comparisons is the default.
+The same explicit
 alternatives and opt-out as `hypothesis_testing` are available.

 `random_state` accepts a non-negative integer seed, a NumPy `Generator`, or